hrldcpr/continued/README.md

 Next time you forget the digits of the golden ratio, just remember that its continued fraction coefficients are all ones.

-…and grab an endless stream of ones from the unexpectedly useful `yes` command:
+…then grab an endless stream of ones from the unexpectedly useful `yes` command:

 ``` bash
 > yes 1